 - Customisable user interface – users select the maps and charts they want to see.

 - Meteorological forecast provided by the UK Met Office using MOGREPS and GloSea.

-- Hydrological streamflow and catchment forecasts and associated drought and flood risk indices.
+- Hydrological baseflow, runoff, evapotranspiration, and soil moisture deficit forecasts and associated drought and flood risk indices.